sensiblecodeio/custard/README.md

     connect-assets not found, please run npm install direnv export: +NODE_PATH +PYTHONPATH +VIRTUAL_ENV ~PATH

-## Every now and then (npm updates)
+## The first time and then every now and then (npm updates)

+    # cd into the custard directory
     . activate
     npm install

 ## Every time you need to develop custard

     # Start a web server (best done in a new window)
-    . activate
-    cake dev

-    # If you're running tests, you'll want to
-    # start a selenium server (best done in another new window)
-    .activate
-    cake se
+    . activate # don't need to do this again if you've already done it in this terminal cake dev

+The `cake dev` above starts custard the web server.
+It's listening on a local port (usually 3001), so you should be able to visit `localhost:3001` in a web browser.

 ## Tests